Dauphiné

-The Dauphiné is best known for its transfer from the last non-royal Dauphin (who had great debts and no direct heir) to the King of France in 1349.
+In 1349, the Dauphiné was transferred from the last non-royal Dauphin (who had great debts and no direct heir) to the future king of France, Charles V, through the purchase of lands.
 The terms of the transfer stipulated that the heir apparent of France would henceforth be called le Dauphin and included significant autonomy and tax exemption for the Dauphiné region, most of which it retained only until 1457, though it remained a province until the French Revolution.
+Dauphin of France remained the title of the eldest son of a king of France and the heir apparent to the French crown until 1830.

 The historical capital is Grenoble and the other main towns are Vienne, Valence, Montélimar, Gap and Romans-sur-Isère.
 The demonym for its inhabitants is Dauphinois.

 Geography

 Under the Ancien Régime, the province was bordered in the North by the River Rhône which separated the Dauphiné from the Bresse ("Brêsse") and Bugey ("Bugê").
 To the east it bordered the Savoy and Piedmont, and to the south the Comtat Venaissin and Provence.
 The western border was marked by the Rhône to the south of Lyon.
 The Dauphiné extended up to what is now the centre of Lyon.
 It was divided into the "High Dauphiné" and "Low Dauphiné".
 The first covered: